Demi Lovato’s Alleged Dealer Arrested Twice For Drug, Weapon Related Charges, Per ‘Radar Online’

 Johnson was also arrested in June and charged with DUI and possession of cocaine.

-Lovato and Johnson first made contact in April of this year, according to TMZ and sources close to the case told the outlet that it was he who supplied the singer with drugs.
+Lovato and Johnson first made contact in April of this year, according to TMZ, and sources close to the case told the outlet that it was he who supplied the singer with drugs.

-TMZ also reported that Johnson was the man Lovato allegedly texted to come over to her Hollywood Hills home at 4 a.m. the morning she overdosed after smoking Oxycodone, which was laced with fentanyl.
+TMZ also reported that Johnson was the man Lovato allegedly texted to come over to her Hollywood Hills home at 4 a.m. the morning she overdosed after taking Oxycodone, which was laced with fentanyl.

 The outlet noted that Johnson has denied supplying the singer with drugs.